orionrobots/orionrobots.github.io/wiki/idetool.md

 * Folding - Many IDE's allow code blocks to be collapsed so a more brief view of the file can be presented.
 * Code generation wizards - point and click processes to build file templates, complete classes or just simply help with little common blocks.
 * Round trip tools to go between code and design diagrams, like UML entity diagrams, and to go back too.
-* Code documentation tools to generate navigable <a class="wiki" href="/wiki/api.html" title="Acronym: Application Programming Interface">API</a> references.
+* Code documentation tools to generate navigable <a href="/wiki/api.html" title="Acronym: Application Programming Interface">API</a> references.
 * GUI Builder Tools - designers and wizards like GLADE.
 * Code formatting - The ability to refine the style of code, and fix things like indenting styles and where braces have ended up.
 * Refactoring - Renaming a function or variable, and having all references updated too.